KDHE discontinues COVID-19 contact tracing operations - NewsBreak

 KDHE discontinues COVID-19 contact tracing operations

-TOPEKA, Kan.
-(WDAF) — The Kansas Department of Health will no longer conduct contact outreach and monitoring starting on Feb.
+TOPEKA, Kan. — The Kansas Department of Health will no longer conduct contact outreach and monitoring starting in Feb.
 1, 2022.

 “As we enter the third year of this pandemic, public health has to begin to adjust the level of response to help alleviate the strain on the Public Health system,” Janet Stanek, acting secretary, said.